mlm-games/Fluffy/README.md

-# Fluffy - Android TV F-Droid Client
+# Fluffy - Android TV File Manager

 ![Banner](assets/banner.svg)

-> The UI is TV oriented, Android UI is secondary.
+> The UI is mostly TV oriented, certain features that are not possible to be executed in minimal way (like extraction notifications not being possible on TV) are not present.
->
-> For android (mobile) devices, would recommend Droidify or Fdroid Basic (for security and better UI).

 ## Installation